01 of 06

 Readying the T-Shirt to Make Yarn

-Making T-shirt yarn is a fun way to recycle T-shirts you might have stopped wearing because of stains, sizing issues or because you simply don't like them anymore.
+Making T-shirt yarn is a fun option to repurpose T-shirts you might have stopped wearing because of stains, sizing issues, or not liking them anymore.

 Shirts that don't have side seams make the smoothest yarn, and you'll also want to skip the parts of shirts that have logos on them.